SayHerName: Social media

 The #SayHerName movement is one of many contemporary social justice campaigns that engage in hashtag activism and digital activism.
 Created by AAPF and CISPS in December 2014, the #SayHerName hashtag provides an online community for activists, scholars, news reporters, and other social media users to participate in the conversation on racial justice along with other social movements such as Black Lives Matter.

 The hashtag is mostly active on Twitter.
 Of its many uses, the #SayHerName hashtag has principally served to highlight recent incidents of Black women's fatal encounters with police and anti-Black violence as well as advertise upcoming events.
 An analysis of Twitter activity found that a third of Tweets using the hashtag were in conjunction with the name of a Black woman who was a victim of police violence.
 Other content using the hashtag included links to blogs written by Black women, such as The Huffington Posts Black Voices column, Blavity, and BlackGirlTragic.com.
 Second most frequent were academics, particularly Black feminist scholars, though the largest number of retweets came from a white male entertainer.

-By addressing recent incidents of police-instigated violence, the #SayHerName hashtag strives to advance one of the chief goals of the movement: to re-integrate Black women's lived experiences into mainstream racial justice narratives about police brutality and state-sanctioned violence.
-Through its engagement with hashtag activism, #SayHerName situates itself within a recent social historical development in which the media's tendency to disregard or heavily misrepresent events pertaining to racial justice incites activists to commit themselves to digital activism.
-In addition, with its increasing social media presence, #SayHerName provides an opportunity for a diversity of voices invested in racial justice to contribute to an ever-expanding discourse on Black women's susceptibility to police brutality and anti-Black violence.
+The #SayHerName hashtag strives to advance one of the chief goals of the movement: to re-integrate Black women's lived experiences into mainstream narratives about police brutality and state-sanctioned violence.
+Through its engagement with hashtag activism, #SayHerName is an example of a social historical development in which the media's tendency to disregard or misrepresent events pertaining to racial justice incites digital activism.
+In addition, #SayHerName contributes to an expanding discourse on Black women's susceptibility to police brutality and anti-Black violence.